-Otherwise, a fixed inventory of soap opera novels and philosophical quibbles (the Great Books, with but few exceptions) is selected for crashing boredom, labyrinthine verbiage (see Kant, Marx, et al.), biographical reductionism, trivial redundancy and masterful obscurantism.
-Its ultimate value may be summarized as follows: it provides a thorny obstacle course for grad students, and an elaborate cultural code, the elements of which weapon elites may swap enthusiastically and forever without clarifying any of the worst social contradictions.
+A fixed inventory of soap opera novels and philosophical quibbles (the Great Books, with but few exceptions) is selected for crashing boredom, labyrinthine verbiage (see Kant, Marx, et al.), biographical reductionism, trivial redundancy and masterful obscurantism.
+Its ultimate value may be summarized as follows: it provides a thorny obstacle course for grad students and an elaborate cultural code, the elements of which weapon elites swap enthusiastically and forever without clarifying any of the worst social contradictions.
 A greasy smokescreen that reveals nothing important: what a compendium of genius!
-While our real Learning texts have disappeared.
+Meanwhile, our real Learning texts have disappeared.

 A handful of thousand-year religious texts provided job security for ancient copywriters who cloaked their ignorance in ambiguity.
 Today’s fundamentalists grace us with their “literal” misinterpretations of comparable value and clarity.

-Weapon-narrowed technologies are analyzed in microscopic detail along with the skeleton of scientific dogma that supports them.
-Then they are declared the only certainties in the Universe.
-I haven’t heard such unbelievable bunk sustained with such obstinacy since, maybe, Lagash.
+Weapon-narrowed technologies are analyzed in microscopic precision, along with the skeletal scientific dogma that supports them.
+They are then declared the only certainties in the Universe.
+I haven’t heard such unbelievable bunk sustained so obstinately since, maybe, Lagash.
 Meanwhile, few texts remain on the destruction of ancient thought or on peace in general, for that matter: perhaps the most important and poorly documented topics on Earth.

 Historical dates appear to fluctuate in proportion to the number of historians consulted and inversely to their expressions of certitude.
 For convenience’s sake, I used the last date referenced, provided it meshed with adjacent events.
 I invoked Procrustes whenever I had to trim dates to measure.
-Torn between the inter-relatedness of events and strict chronology, I’m afraid I’ve done violence to both.
+Torn between the inter-relatedness of events and strict chronology, I fear I’ve done violence to both.

 Ancient cities formed sequential stacks of ruins based on some combination of sweet water, dependable crops, economic opportunity, terrain both defensible locally and accessible regionally.
 Usually, some navigable waterway – provided the natural highway of ancient bulk transport, a dependable source of high-quality protein: fish, and a means to wash away the worst urban waste.
 That was required for a real city, each one built upon the ruins of its (perhaps more elegant) predecessors.

 For example, of the 142 books written by Livy, only 35 remain.
 He was one of the best documented of ancient Roman historians.
-You’ll find some more examples in this book, and will have to imagine many more for which no documentation remains.
-While you read this chapter, picture countless archives crumbling to dust and ashes; but think also of exquisite poetry, religion, medicine, psychology, botany, etc. – entire prehistoric civilizations, oral and written – silenced forever.
+You’ll find some more examples in this book, and will have to imagine many more of them for which no documentation remains.
+While you read this chapter, picture countless archives crumbling to dust and ashes; but recall as well exquisite poetry, religion, medicine, psychology, botany, etc. – entire prehistoric civilizations, oral and written – silenced forever.

 I have tried to list the destruction of as many big towns as I could find.
-But do not assume that peace reigned elsewhere, just because I made no mention of wars in that space-time continuum.
+But do not assume that peace reigned elsewhere, just because no mention was made of war in that space-time continuum.
 Essentially, no civilization avoided war for much longer than a generation.
 Look at us; we haven’t.
 And we’re so very advanced, sophisticated and peace loving!

 While the boastful inscriptions and booty ledgers of greasy warlords recorded now and then the devastation summarized below, often no literati (literates, Learners) survived to lament the end of remarkable civilizations.
 In effect, entire civilizations were erased from human memory—probably a majority of them and certainly the most peaceful ones.

 According to Rick Potts in Humanity’s Descent (William Morrow and Co., New York, 1996, pp. 201-203), the oldest symbolic artifact is a female figurine carved from an exotic pebble, unearthed from an Israeli dig and dated 230,000 years old.
-In 2003, a perfectly formed hand-axe was found in a burial pit 300,000 years old and those less sophisticated, 500,000.
-In 2008, traces of a fire were found, that had been set 790,000 years ago.
+In 2003, a perfectly formed hand-axe was found in a burial pit dated 300,000 years old and those less sophisticated, 500,000.
+In 2008, it was found that traces of a fire had been set 790,000 years ago.
 Recognizable tools of chipped rock date back two and half million years in Africa; more sophisticated, bi-faced hand axes, as of 1.78 million years ago.
-All kinds of specialized hand-rock tool kits evolved about 150,000 years ago, including a regional trade in favored kinds of stone.
+All kinds of specialized tool kits of hand-rocks evolved about 150,000 years ago, including regional trade in favored kinds of stone.
 130,000 years ago, Neanderthals carved, notched and engraved animal bones and teeth.
 Recognizable human symbols became widespread about 40,000 years ago.
 Their diversity exploded around 18,000 years ago, when climatic spikes of forbidding northern glaciers and frigid southern deserts drove human survivors into the Fertile Crescent.

 Personal codes, memory aids and perished written media may have driven Neolithic (10,000-50,000+ years ago), Paleolithic (older) or pre-human civilization.